Special equipment: Pizza stone and pizza peel

 Use the peel to remove the pizza; slide it onto a cutting board.
 Slice with a pizza wheel and serve immediately.

 Put the yeast in a measuring cup and dissolve it in about 1/2 cup of the water.
 In a large bowl, dissolve the salt in the remaining water.

 Add about 1/2 cup of the flour to the salt-water solution and add the yeast mixture.
 Use your fingers to mix well.
 Add the remaining flour and mix with your hands until it forms a dough.
 Transfer the dough to a floured countertop.

 To knead the dough, grab the sides with your fingers and pull it up and over itself into the center.
 Using the balls of your hands, press the dough firmly in the center.
-Repeat, pulling the dough from the outer sides inward.
-Press it fast from the edge inward.
+Repeat, pulling the dough from the outer sides inward, Press it fast from the edge inwards.
 Working quickly will help prevent it from sticking.
-Continue kneading the dough until it is very smooth to the touch and springs back when pressed, 15 to 20 minutes.
+Continue kneading the dough until it is very smooth to the touch, and springs back when pressed, 15 to 20 minutes.
 Shape the dough into a ball, place it in a clean bowl, and cover with plastic wrap.